St. Joseph's Hospital, Jerusalem: History

-Sisters of St. Joseph of the Apparition established in 1851 the St. Louis Hospital near Jerusalem's old city wall; to serve the poor and destitute, to provide assistance to every patient regardless of religion or race, gender or culture, lifestyle or economic status.
-And the hospital serves all who turn to it.
+The Sisters of St. Joseph of the Apparition established St. Louis Hospital near Jerusalem's old city wall in 1851 to serve the poor and destitute, providing assistance to every patient regardless of religion, race, gender, culture, lifestyle, or economic status, serving all who turn to it.

-Following the armistice agreements at the end of the 1948 Arab–Israeli War, the border between Israel and Jordan was established near the hospital, and it remained on the Israeli side close to the municipal border line, and access to it was denied to residents of the Old City and East Jerusalem.
-Therefore, it was decided to establish a new hospital in the east of the city, in the Sheikh Jarrah neighborhood.
+Following the armistice agreements at the end of the 1948 Arab–Israeli War, the border between Israel and Jordan was established near the hospital, and it remained on the Israeli side, close to the municipal border line, while access to it was denied to residents of the Old City and East Jerusalem.
+Therefore, it was decided to establish a new hospital in the eastern part of the city, in the Sheikh Jarrah neighborhood.

 The construction of the hospital began in 1954 and was completed in 1956.
-The hospital's first manager was Lorand Gaspar, a French engineer, surgeon and a puet, that moved to Jerusalem to manage the construction.
+The hospital's first manager was Lorand Gaspar, a French engineer, surgeon, and poet, who moved to Jerusalem to manage the construction.

-The hospital is located in the northern part of the Sheikh Jarrah neighborhood, located on a plot between the Nablus Road to the west, Raghib al-Nashashibi street to the south and Klarmon Gnu street to the north.
-The areas was designated for public buldngs and hospitals in the Jerusalem master plan prepared by the British urban planner Henry Kendall, in 1944.
-On the other side of Nashashibi Street St. John's Hospital is also located, and on the other side of Clermont Gnu Street, the Jordanian government built a governmental hospital in the 1960s.
+The hospital is located in the northern part of the Sheikh Jarrah neighborhood, on a plot between Nablus Road to the west, Raghib al-Nashashibi Street to the south, and Klarmon Gnu Street to the north.
+The area was designated for public buildings and hospitals in the Jerusalem master plan prepared by the British urban planner Henry Kendall in 1944.
+On the other side of Nashashibi Street, St. John's Hospital is also located, and on the other side of Clermont Gnu Street, the Jordanian government built a governmental hospital in the 1960s.
 After the Six Day War, the Israeli government decided to expropriate the Jordanian hospital compound and established a government office compound there.
 The Jordanian government hospital was transferred to the Israel Police and became part of the national headquarters compound.
-An empty lot adjacent to the St. Joseph's Hospital, at the corner of Clermont Gnu street and Nablus Roads, originally designated for the expansion of the St. Joseph Hospital building, was handed over in 1997 to "Amana" the Israeli settlement organization.
-Following a lengthy legal battle, which failed, against the expropriation of the plot of land, "Amana " inaugurated an office building on the plot, that serves as its headquarters.
+An empty lot adjacent to St. Joseph's Hospital, at the corner of Clermont Gnu Street and Nablus Road, originally designated for the expansion of St. Joseph Hospital, was handed over in 1997 to "Amana", the Israeli settlement organization.
+Following a lengthy legal battle, which failed, against the expropriation of the plot of land, "Amana" inaugurated an office building on the plot, which serves as its headquarters.